LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="return-value"></a>Valeur de retour

-TRUE si le redimensionnement de menu a été activé ; Sinon, FALSE.
+TRUE si le redimensionnement de menu a été activé; Sinon, FALSe.

 ### <a name="remarks"></a>Notes